-Belleville Truck Accident Lawyer
+Belleville Truck Accident Attorney

-Semi-trucks fill major roadways each day as they may their deliveries.
+Semi-trucks fill major roadways each day as they make their deliveries.
 The sheer size of these commercial vehicles makes them more dangerous when involved in accidents.
 The damage these vehicles can cause in a motor vehicle accident may be catastrophic.
 Even at low speeds, a trucking accident can have a devastating impact on your life.

 Trucking companies understand this risk, and that’s why truckers carry large insurance policies.
 However, insurers can be stingy when it comes to paying out a personal injury claim.
 That’s why personal injury attorneys can be useful in negotiations with the insurance company.